 2. Make the entry requirements less simple

-Just asking for a like and share (which is actually against Facebook regulations) or a RT from Twitter will attract entries but most will be worthless.
+Just asking for a like and share (which is actually against Facebook regulations) or a retweet from Twitter will attract entries but most will be worthless.
 Ask for a suggestion, a caption, a quote.
 Something that doesn’t take forever to think about but something that is a consideration – almost like a CAPTCHA for social media.

 But anyway, how much does all this matter?

 Think about this logically, you’re trying to get your paid-for Facebook competition out to a specific audience but you can only specify your audience so much, age demographic, gender, and other things that people have chosen to tell Facebook.
 If you’re lucky you’ll have their interests listed.
 Exactly like paid-for advertising campaigns (which do work, for anyone who has tried them) you’re playing a total numbers game.
-Your ad or competition is going to make thousands or millions of impressions people’s Facebook pages, you now needs numbers of entries to your competition.
+Your ad or competition is going to make thousands or millions of impressions people’s Facebook pages, you now need numbers of entries to your competition.

 Whatever your company’s product or service, how your competition actually translates into what your goals are (awareness, sales, web traffic, etc.) is going to depend on how many people enter.
 Your competition is going to be synonymous with your brand whether you go on about it or not, depending on their entry requirements, they’re going to learn more about the brand, the product or the service, purely by entering.